phybros/willwarren.com/content/posts/2023-04-08-custom-breakout-board-for-esp8266-esp12e/index.md

 ---
-title: "Custom breakout board for the ESP-12E WiFi Module"
-date: 2023-04-08
+date: "2023-04-08"
-tags: [electronics, esp8266, esp12, kicad]
-description: "ESP-12E is a low-power WiFi module with many capabilities but its 2mm pitch makes it hard to prototype with on breadboards.
-So I made a custom breakout board!"
+description: ESP-12E is a low-power WiFi module with many capabilities but its 2mm pitch makes it hard to prototype with on breadboards.
+So I made a custom breakout board!
 draft: false
+tags:
+- electronics
+- esp8266
+- esp12
+- kicad
+title: Custom breakout board for the ESP-12E WiFi Module
 ---

 The ESP-12E is an awesome low-power WiFi-capable module with an ESP8266 inside.